Scalesoft/localization/README.md

 ## Database structure
 Init database schema script for SQL Server is in Sample project named `CreateDBSchema.sql`.
 Run it in SQL Server Management studio

+## Sample project for testing

+1. Run `YarnInstall.ps1` script before first launch.
+2. Execute `default` task in Task Runner Exlorer in Visual Studio if you are modifiying localization web script (of force rebuild the sample project).